 The Group discloses important risk factors that could cause its actual results to differ materially from its expectations under Item 12.
-"Key risk factors", Item 5.
-"Operating and financial review", and elsewhere in this Report.
+"Key risk factors" and Item 5.
+"Operating and financial review".
 These cautionary statements qualify all forward-looking statements attributable to us or persons acting on behalf of the Group.
 When the Group indicates that an event, condition or circumstance could or would have an adverse effect on the Group, it means to include effects upon its business, financial situation and results of operations.